How was TeachingHorse, LLC created? A message from Co-Founder and CEO, June Gunter, Ed.D.

 Beth holds an MFA from St. Mary’s College of California and BFA from New York University, Tisch School of the Arts.
 Beth is a senior facilitator with 13 years experience and is a certified equine specialist.

 David is a leader in the field in equine guided leadership development with over 29 years of experience as an internationally acclaimed trainer, speaker and coach.
 He is a founder of the Acorns to Oaks leadership development firm.

 Ann is the CEO of Evans Consulting, LLC, a lifelong horsewoman, gifted leader, RN and retired healthcare executive.
 Ann is also the Secretary/Treasurer of The Cloud Foundation dedicated to preserving Wild Horses and Burros on our public lands.

 Christine is a Certified Equine Guided Educator (CEGE), certified Equus Coach, and founding facilitator of the Stanford Red Barn Leadership Program.
 Christine is the founder of One Legacy Coaching, LLC and author of The Mother Within, Amazon, 2015.

 Karina has been a member of the facilitation team for over 5 years, a professional horse trainer for 15 years and is also a licensed veterinary technician.

-Morgan is PATH international certified equine specialist and has been a member of the facilitation team for 3 years.
-Morgan is also an equine specialist with Triple Play Farm and a master’s candidate in Clinical/Community Psychology.
+Morgan holds a master’s degree in Clinical/Community Psychology from UNC Charlotte.
+She is a PATH international certified equine specialist and has been a member of the facilitation team for 4 years.
+Morgan is also an equine specialist with Triple Play Farm in Davidson, NC